l0r3zz/sloblackswan/content/black-swan-deep-dive/black-swan-deep-dive.md

 ![][black-swan]
 We've established what Black Swans are in theory.
 Now let's explore what they mean in practice for infrastructure reliability, why your SLOs fundamentally can't catch them, and what you can actually do about events that are, by definition, impossible to predict.

+{::pagebreak /}
+### The True Nature of Black Swans
-This is the star of our show, the animal that gives this essay its title.
+This is the star of our show, the animal that gives this book its title.
 Understanding Black Swans isn't just about rare catastrophic failures.
 It's about confronting the limits of knowledge, measurement, and control in complex systems.
-{::pagebreak /}
-### The True Nature of Black Swans

 Let's be precise about what makes an event a genuine Black Swan, because in SRE culture, we've become far too casual about applying this label to any big incident we didn't see coming.